Unstable Stokes waves: The spectrum away from the origin

-where $\kappa>0$ is the wave number of a Stokes wave.
+where $\kappa>0$ is the wave number of the Stokes wave.
 Also, in view of Hamiltonian systems, MacKay and Saffman \cite{MS} argued that \eqref{def:resonance} is a necessary condition of spectral instability.
-We shall make rigorous analysis to elucidate the numerical findings and, in the process, to give the first proof of spectral instability of a Stokes wave away from $0\in\mathbb{C}$.
+We shall make rigorous analysis to elucidate the numerical findings and, in the process, give a first proof of spectral instability of a Stokes wave of sufficiently small amplitude away from $0\in\mathbb{C}$.